Which city is cheaper, Venice or Bratislava?

 Many travelers enjoy the museums and nightlife when visiting the quaint destination of Bratislava.
 The old town is one of the main draws for visitors.
 One day is often enough time to do most activities.

-With museums and food around the romantic city of Venice, there's plenty to do.
+With museums and food around the cultural city of Venice, there's plenty to do.
 Anyone can find something fun to do here.
 Make sure you visit the old town while you're here.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Bratislava is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.